bde-dev/bde-dev.github.io/content/posts/synology-csi-operator.md

 allowVolumeExpansion: true
 ```

-> The default storage class will work out of the box, but make sure to remember it does not set the new storage class to the default class to be used by the provisioner.
+> The default storage class will work out of the box, but remember it does not set the new Synology storage class as the default class to be used by the provisioner for any new volumes.

-2. Run the install script:
+5. Run the install script:

 ```bash
 ./scripts/deploy.sh run
 ```

-Verify everything installed okay:
+6. Verify everything installed okay:

 ```bash
 (ins)❯ k get all -n synology-csi